Quantum thermal transistors: Operation characteristics in steady state versus transient regimes

-This advantage in the behaviour of the QTT when $\ket{001}$ is chosen as the initial state is shown in Fig. \ref{fig:001}.
+This advantage in the behavior of the QTT when $\ket{001}$ is chosen as the initial state is shown in Fig. \ref{fig:001}.
 For $t=0.1$, we have a very large amplification factor as well as a larger operating region of $T_B$.
 As time increases, the amplification factor reduces and ultimately reaches the steady state for times given by $t \approx 10$.
-During the time evolution, it remains better than the steady state QTT, and it always give a larger operating region of $T_B$ until it goes to steady state regime.
+(Please refer to Appendix \ref{extra} for the plots corresponding to certain intermediate times, viz. $t = 3$ and $t = 6$.)
+During the time evolution, it remains better than the steady state QTT, and it always gives a larger operating region of $T_B$ until it goes to the steady state regime.
 For $\ket{011}$ as the initial state (see Fig. \ref{fig:011}), the transient transistor gives better efficiency and a larger operating region of $T_B$ than that of the steady state transistor for small times ($t=0.1$).
-For further increase of time, amplification factor reduces.
-At $t=3$, it provides slightly larger operating region with lesser amplification factor than the steady state transistor.
-For $t=6$ it is not at all a better transistor than the steady state one, and for $t \approx 10$, it reaches to the steady state case.
+For further increase of time, the amplification factor reduces.
+At $t=3$, it provides a slightly larger operating region with a lesser amplification factor than the steady state transistor.
+For $t=6$ (see Appendix \ref{extra}), it is not at all a better transistor than the steady state one and, for $t \approx 10$, it reaches to the steady state case.
 For both the cases, the transient transistors can be considered as necessarily transient QTT for $t=0.1$.
 Some more examples of necessarily transient transistors are discussed in Sec. \ref{sec:ntrans}.